Is it Worth it to Use Booking.com?

 When searching for properties on Booking.com, I prefer NOT to view the results by the default “Top Picks.”
 These properties are arranged in the way Booking.com wants me to see them.

-I believe that where Booking.com excels is with providing a platform to book unique accommodations, and I use it almost exclusively for this.
+I believe that where Booking.com excels is in providing a platform to book unique accommodations, and I use it almost exclusively for this.

 We have elite status and a lot of points with Marriott, so when we want to stay there, we book directly through the Marriott website.